karlssberg/Motiv/README.md

                 CreditScore: > 600,
                 Income: > 100000
             })
-        .WhenTrue("customer is eligible for a loan")
-        .WhenFalse("customer is not eligible for a loan") .Create();
+        .WhenTrue("customer is eligible for a loan")        // yield explanation when true .WhenFalse("customer is not eligible for a loan")   // yield explanation when false .Create();

 var result = isEligibleForLoan.IsSatisfiedBy(eligibleCustomer);